Alexander Karloutsos

-Father Alexander Karloutsos (born April 5, 1945), sometimes colloquially referred to as Father Alex, is a Greek-American Protopresbyter in the Greek Orthodox Archdiocese of America.
+Alexander Karloutsos (Αλέξανδρος Καρλούτσος; born April 5, 1945), sometimes colloquially referred to as Father Alex, is a Greek-American Protopresbyter in the Greek Orthodox Archdiocese of America.
 He served in the Diocese for over fifty years, and is the second member of the Greek Orthodox clergy to be awarded the Presidential Medal of Freedom, acknowledging his counsel to several Presidents.

 Background and early life

 Karloutsos was born on April 5, 1945, in Greece and immigrated with his family to the United States at an early age.
 His father, Michael, had been born in the United States but was raised in Latzio, Greece after being adopted.
 After marrying Karloutsos's eventual mother Olga, and learning of his American citizenship, Michael decided to move his family to the United States.

 After the family arrived, they joined an Old Calendarist parish, with Michael becoming ordained in that church.
 When Karloutsos's mother died, the family decided to join a mainstream parish.
 For the remainder of his childhood, the family moved homes often within the United States.
 Eventually, Karloutsos attended Hellenic College Holy Cross Greek Orthodox School of Theology, graduating valedictorian in 1966.
 He completed his master's degree in theology from the same institution in 1969, also graduating valedictorian.